 As mirrored by the statistics on conditionality, long-term fiscal sustainability was the principal factor motivating the IMF’s focus on pensions during the evaluation period.
 To a large extent, this can be linked to demographic trends:

 Of the 31 AEs in our sample, long-term fiscal sustainability was highlighted in 23 countries.
-Virtually all of these AEs will have a high elderly dependency burden by 2050 and almost all of these countries are rapidly aging, i.e., will see their elderly dependency rate rise by more than half from its 2015 level.
-In only eight of the countries (France, Hong Kong, Iceland, Italy, New Zealand, Singapore, Sweden, and Switzerland) were fiscal sustainability concerns not the principal issue that motivated the Fund’s discussion on pension issues.
+Virtually all of these AEs will have a high elderly dependency burden by 2050 and almost all of these countries are rapidly aging, i.e., the elderly dependency rate will rise by more than half from its 2015 level.
+In only eight of these countries (France, Hong Kong, Iceland, Italy, New Zealand, Singapore, Sweden, and Switzerland) were fiscal sustainability concerns not the principal issue that motivated the Fund’s discussion on pension issues.

-Similar results emerge for the EMEs: long-term fiscal sustainability concerns dominated the pension discussions in 46 of the 66 EMEs in our sample.
+Similar results emerged for the EMEs: long-term fiscal sustainability concerns dominated the pension discussions in 46 of the 66 EMEs in our sample.
 Virtually all of the sample EMEs could be characterized as rapidly aging.

 In the 29 LICs where there was discussion on pensions, long-term fiscal sustainability was the principal factor in at least 18 countries; 17 of the LICs in the sample exhibit demographic trends suggestive of an aging population.

-Short-term budgetary pressures were the second important factor motivating the IMF’s focus on pensions Such pressures were an issue in five AEs on top of long-term pressures.
+Short-term budgetary pressures were the second important factor motivating the IMF’s focus on pensions.
+Such pressures were an issue in five AEs, in addition to long-term pressures.
 Among EMEs, immediate budgetary concerns were the principal focus in 19 countries in our sample, while among LICs, such concerns arose in 6 countries.

-Beyond these sources of fiscal concern, pensions were seen as influencing other macro critical issues.
+Beyond these sources of fiscal concern, pensions were seen as influencing other macro- critical issues.
 The following arguments often surfaced.
 First, with pensions largely financed by payroll taxes, high mandated contribution rates could adversely affect employment demand; similarly, pension benefit provisions could contribute to many workers dropping out of the labor market (e.g., in Greece) or opting to limit their participation (e.g., in Japan and Germany).
 Pension provisions could also be a factor influencing emigration rates (e.g., in Lithuania).
 Second, in countries with mandated DC schemes involving private pension fund managers, regulations on investment portfolios (concerning foreign assets or government bonds) could have important impacts on domestic liquidity, the exchange rate, and government borrowing costs, with obvious potential macroeconomic policy effects.
 Third, pension systems could influence both savings rates and longer-term growth prospects.
 In a few countries (e.g., China and Malaysia), the absence of an adequate social insurance framework was seen as a factor underlying excessively high savings rates, impacting on macroeconomic policy and even global economic adjustment.
 In other countries, pension policies had an impact on the fiscal rules adopted to constrain macroeconomic and foreign exchange rate policies (sometimes in the context of the returns on natural resources).

 In some countries, issues of elderly poverty or equity motivated the Fund staff to focus on the nature of pensions policy.
 As discussed below, such poverty issues were flagged in 2 AEs, 16 EMEs and 3 LICs.
 Issues of inter-generational and intra-generational equity were highlighted in 6 AEs and 9 EMEs.